deepakbaliga/InstaSDK/README.md

 ##### Authenticating a user

+ Once user authentication is successful the library takes care of access token and you just need to call the required methods.
 Authentication is as simple as

 ````
     InstaAuthentication authentication = new InstaAuthentication(this);